DevNambi/blog-drafts/9916 - MLConfSEA.md

 ## Sergei Razin, SIOS

 * Using ML to run a data center.
+* Doesn't talk about ML to predict VM utilization, dense-packing.
+Performance isolation is a thing.